scttfrdmn/lens/docs/USER_SCENARIOS/04_COURSE_INSTRUCTOR_WALKTHROUGH.md

 - **No office hours queue** for "my setup is broken"

 **Thursday lab**:
-- Students arrive, restart instances: `aws-jupyter start` (30 seconds)
+- Students arrive, restart instances: `lens-jupyter start` (30 seconds)
 - 50 minutes: Hands-on exercises
 - End of lab: "Remember to stop your instances!"